 So if God is calling you, go ahead and waste your life on something crazy like missions.
 Often that’s the best “stewardship” you could possibly practice.
 And as an added bonus, you, too, can create awkward tension at your future social events.

-John has spent the last five years as a church missions consultant for OMF in Denver, CO.
-His passions include running, satire, coding, mobilizing the American church and medium-length walks on the beach.
+John has almost a decade of missions experience at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
+His passions include running, satire, coding, board games, mobilizing the American church and medium-length walks on the beach.

 Share this Post